Our Mission Statement

 In 1978, Saringer and Dr. R.B.
 Salter began their 20-year collaboration designing and building passive movement devices.
 Together they promoted the worldwide acceptance and commercialization of Continuous Passive Motion (CPM) technology.

-Since then, Saringer has developed other products such as the Iceotherm, a device for treating chronic pain and triggering a natural healing response from the body, the Venowave, a portable device which increases blood circulation and a help mitigate the harmful effects of immobility.
+Since then, Saringer has developed other products such as the ICEOtherm, a device for treating chronic pain, and the Venowave, a portable compression pump which increases blood circulation and helps to mitigate the harmful effects of immobility.

 About Our Team

 John Saringer is a successful engineer, inventor and entrepreneur.
 He began his career as an academic, doing biomedical research and teaching statistics to engineering students at the University of Toronto.
 John has eighteen U.S. and Canadian patents to his credit, and more pending, and over 30 patents from other jurisdictions.
 Having worked with various medical device technologies over the past thirty years, John brings technical and design leadership to Saringer Life Science Technologies.